adamkosinar/ft-takehome/README.md

 use `npm run test` to build, lint and to run all unit tests and coverage.

-use `npm run start` to execute run the project.
+use `npm run start` to run the project.